EliziumNet/Loopz/resources/docs/posh-log.md

 Designed to be referenced for each dirty commit.
 The dirty commit is a bulleted entry that should shows the commit subject marked by its breaking status.
 Since in the commit entry, we only want to see the breaking status if it is a breaking change, it is referenced as a conditional statement using the _is-breaking_ variable.

+##### :books: Highlights Statement <a name="statement.highlights"></a>

++ *Value*: ":sparkles\: HIGHLIGHTS"

+This acts as a title to the highlights section for each release.
+If the user does not want a highlights section, then they should set this to the empty string instead of removing the whole _Highlights_ statement.
+If a non emoji config is ejected, then the default highlights will not contain __:sparkles:__ as indicated here.

+##### :books: HighlightDummy Statement <a name="statement.highlight-dummy"></a>

++ *Value*: "+ Lorem ipsum dolor sit amet"

+This is a dummy statement intended to be replaced with appropriate content as the user sees fit.

 ##### :books: IssueLink Statement <a name="statement.issuelink"></a>

 + *Value*: " \\<\*\*+{issue-link}\*\*\\>"